NikolaiF90/Tale-of-Qianzhou/README.md

 ## 💬 Feedback & Bug Reports

 Found something broken, or have a suggestion?
-Open an [issue](../../issues) on this repo, or reach out at PLACEHOLDER-CONTACT.
+Open an [issue](https://github.com/NikolaiF90/Tale-of-Qianzhou/issues) on this repo, or message me on Discord (**PrinceF90**).

 ## 🗺️ About the world